atombender/keywurl/Readme.txt

 Keywurl is a small extension for Safari that adds keyword search, similar to Firefox's "Quick Search" functionality.
-The name is an increasingly unimaginative portmanteau of "keyword" and "URL".
+The name is an unabashedly unimaginative portmanteau of "keyword" and "URL".